SaltyGoo/saltygoo.github.io/pages/BaldurHex/34-Nashkel.md

 <span class="blacktitle"> Feature C - Amnian Army Camp</span>

 The garrison at Nashkel has recently tripled following threats from Baldur's Gate.
 A walled camp has thus been erected on an easily defensible hill nearby.
-For now, the soldiers still sleap in tents, but winter is coming...
+For now, the soldiers still sleep in tents, but winter is coming...

 ---